TremoloSecurity/sigstore-lab/README.md

 2. An NGINX Ingress controller with a `LoadBalancer` setup
 3. An AWS Account (for storing images in ECR)
 4. **Recommended** - TLS wildcard certificate
-5. A GitHub Organziation to host participant repositories
+5. A GitHub Organziation to host participant repositories or a GitLab server
 6. The SigStore Policy Controller

 # Amazon Web Services